 Living in New Orleans changed how I listened to music and tasted food, and I thought I’d gotten pretty smart when I said to Lou Donaldson one day in 1987 that my students, mostly freshmen at ECU, didn’t know the difference between blues and jazz.
 “Well, they’re pretty smart,” he said matter-of-factly.

-After New Orleans, back in NC by August 1981, I gave up fast food and listening to pop music, even though I had felt sort of like the pop I listened to was better than what most Americans listened to: alternative rock, say, compared to country or pop.
-I hadn’t really known how dense the deeper worlds of music ran, how fascinating their stories were and pleasing and original their sounds, until that year in New Orleans.
+After New Orleans, back in NC by August 1981, I gave up fast food and listening to pop music, even though, before New Orleans, I had felt sort of like the pop I listened to was better than what most Americans heard on their radios: alternative rock, say, compared to country or top-40.
+I hadn’t really known how dense the deeper worlds of music ran, how fascinating their stories were and how pleasing and original their sounds, until that year in New Orleans.

 But writing about all that seemed another story indeed.
-Just the idea of New Orleans music seemed as dense and forboding as going into English with an idea to write about Shakespeare, where you’d have to be familiar not only with all that he wrote but also all that anyone had written about him on whatever subject you chose to address–far too much to ever imagine getting through.
-My little contribution to that larger New Orleans music story so far has been the construction of histories of the two black Navy bands that worked bases there during World War II, in one of which Lou Donaldson served for the last year of the war.
+Just the idea of New Orleans music seemed as dense and foreboding as going into English with an idea to write about Shakespeare, where you’d have to be familiar not only with all that he wrote but also all that anyone had written about him on whatever subject you chose to address–far too much to ever imagine getting through in just one career–that’s why I often said, we got so saturated with theory in English departments everywhere in the 1990s.
+Let’s talk about talk, not the thing itself..
+My little contribution to that larger New Orleans music story began with the construction of histories of the two black Navy bands that worked bases there during World War II, in one of which Lou Donaldson served for the last year of the war.
+Eventually, it became necessary to try to figure out the larger world the Navy men had lived in.
+Some, of course, were from NOLA, and their roots took the search much deeper, and complicated it, and made it seem sometimes like it can’t ever end.
+But that’s also some of the fun of it, especially with such incredible on-line resources as Tulane’s Hogan Jazz Archives and, especially, Music Rising at Tulane.

-The doors began opening while I was researching “Pitch a Boogie Woogie” and the world behind the veil I found there, and it somehow makes perfect sense that finding the New Orleans-sounding band the Lemon Sisters and Rutabaga Brothers in Greenville–the band’s founder, Mike Hamer had moved to there from New Orleans–would lead me to the reggae singer Bill Shepherd, who’d show me his nitrate reels of “Pitch,” which would lead me to the Rhythm Vets (and Donaldson and black tented vaudeville and black cast film made for black audiences only), and they to B-1 (and dozens of interviews in the homes of kind men and women who might just as well have kept closed the door between them and a stranger asking questions about their long ago lives) and it to black Navy bands (and bop).
+Doors began opening while I was researching “Pitch a Boogie Woogie” and the world behind the veil I found there, and it somehow makes perfect sense that finding the New Orleans-sounding band the Lemon Sisters and Rutabaga Brothers in Greenville–the band’s founder, Mike Hamer had moved to Greenville from New Orleans about the time I was moving to New Orleans–would lead me to the reggae singer Bill Shepherd, who’d show me his nitrate reels of “Pitch,” which would lead me to the Rhythm Vets (and Donaldson and Black tented vaudeville and black cast film made for black audiences only), and they to B-1 (and dozens of interviews in the homes of kind men and women who might just as well have kept closed the door between them and a stranger asking questions about their long ago lives) and to black Navy bands and bop being explained to me in a lobby in Fayetteville in 1987.
 And so on. . .

-Today, thanks to the wonders of the internet and bluetooth, I still listen to WWOZ (from Fountain, or wherever I travel), the best radio station in the universe and a persistent and vigilant teacher.
+Today, thanks to the wonders of the internet and Bluetooth, I still listen to WWOZ (from Fountain, or wherever I travel), the best radio station in the universe with DJs whose knowledge of their music is daily impressive and varied, and I read old New Orleans newspapers from the 1940s, the Item especially, thanks to the New Orleans Public Library,

 The Forgotten First: B-1 and the Integration of the Modern Navy.
 Fountain, NC: R.A.
 Fountain, 2013.